-Where the applicant has paid an additional fee under protest, the International Searching Authority may require the applicant also to pay a fee for the examination of the protest (“protest fee”).
-Details of the protest fee, if any, charged by the International Searching Authorities appear in Annex D of the PCT Applicant’s Guide, Volume I – Introduction to the International Phase.
-If a protest fee is chargeable by the International Searching Authority, it is only required in a particular case after a prior review of the justification for the invitation to pay additional search fees.
-The review should not be made by the examiner who made the finding alone.
-If the invitation to pay additional fees is maintained, the applicant is invited to pay the protest fee within one month from the date of the notification to the applicant of the result of the review.
-The notification of the result of the review, if negative, gives a technical reasoning of that result.
-If the protest fee is not paid, the protest is considered withdrawn.
-The protest fee is refunded to the applicant under Rule 40.2(e) where the three-member board, special instance or higher authority finds that the protest was entirely justified.
+Details of the protest fee, if any, charged by the International Searching Authorities appear in the PCT Applicant’s Guide, Volume I Annex D. If the protest fee is not paid within one month from the date of the invitation to pay additional fees, the protest is considered not to have been made.
+The protest fee is refunded to the applicant under Rule 40.2(e) only where the review body finds that the protest was entirely justified.
 This means that, where the protest requests the reimbursement of some but not all of the additional search fees paid and all of those search fees referred to in the protest are refunded by the review body, a refund of the protest fee is also due.
 For example, the applicant pays four additional search fees, but in the protest only requests the refund of two of these.
-If both of these fees are refunded, then the protest was entirely justified and a refund of the protest fee is also due.The applicant may, on the payment of the protest fee, supplement the reasoned statement which accompanied the protest, taking into consideration the result of the review.
+If both of these fees are refunded, then the protest was entirely justified and a refund of the protest fee is also due.

 Rule 40.2(c); Section 502

-Where the applicant paid additional search fee(s) under protest, he is informed promptly (Form PCT/ISA/212 may be used for that purpose) of any decision about the compliance with the requirement of unity of invention.
-At the same time the International Searching Authority transmits to the International Bureau a copy of the protest and of the decision thereon as well as any request by the applicant to forward the texts of both the protest and the decision thereon to the designated Offices.
+Where the applicant paid additional search fees under protest, he is informed promptly (using Form PCT/ISA/212) of any decision about the compliance with the requirement of unity of invention.
+At the same time the International Searching Authority transmits to the International Bureau a copy of the protest and of the decision thereon as well as any request by the applicant to forward the texts of the protest and the decision thereon to designated Offices.

 Process at the International Preliminary Examination Stage